 - What is your solution to the problem?
-What is the value proposition for your customer? (e.g., cheaper, more convenient, better quality, more dependable, values, intellectual property, etc?)
+What is the value proposition for your customer? (e.g., cheaper, more convenient, better quality, more dependable, better value, intellectual property, etc?)

 - How big is this problem?
 How do you know this?
 Can you validate that this is a real problem?
 (For example, do you already have customers or you created a prototype and shared it with potential customers?
 Surveys?
 Crowdfunding?
 Prototypes?
 Other?)

 - How big is your addressable market?
+How many people will pay for your solution?
+How many can you reach?
 (How much of the market can you capture in the first 2 years? in 5 years?
 Please explain any important milestones.)

 - Does your organization make a social impact?
 If social benefits are a core part of your model please describe.
 How do you measure social impact?

 - Who are your competitors, and why is your solution better?

 - How will you make money (what is your business model)?
 What are your revenue stream(s)?